 Sr. No. Challenge Probable Solution and check it while carrying out the actual inspection.
-2. the processes not available Pl understand the industry of the Corporate Debtor (CD) and then search for the flow process chart for that type of industry.
+2. the processes not available PI understand the industry of the Corporate Debtor (CD) and then search for the flow process chart for that type of industry.
 Try to fit the above movable asset items in this flow process chart and prepare a blank template as shown in the Annexure-I to record the details of all the machinery items.
-For example, for a ferrous foundry, think about following sections: 1.
-Raw Material Stores (consisting of EOT crane, etc.), 2.
-Meting Section comprising of: a.
-Feeding Trolleys, b.
-Melting Furnaces, c.
-Holding Furnaces, 3.
-Casting Section comprising of: a.
-Moulding Station, b.
-Poring Station, c.
-Cooling conveyor, d.
-Shake-Off lines 4.
-Sand Cooling and Preparation Line 5.
-Core Making Line 6.
-Laboratory a.
-Spectrometer, b.
-Lecometer, etc. 7.
-Utilities such as a.
-Compressors b.
-Cooling Towers, etc. 3. machines inspected We can adopt various methods for this: If possible, take overall photo of the complete area.
+For example, for a ferrous foundry, think about following sections: Raw Material Stores (consisting of EOT crane, etc.), Meting Section comprising of: Feeding Trolleys, Melting Furnaces, Casting Section comprising of: Moulding Station, Poring Station, Cooling conveyor, Shake-Off lines Sand Cooling and Preparation Line Core Making Line Laboratory Cooling Towers, etc. 3.
+5 We can adopt various methods for this: If possible, take overall photo of the complete area.
 Before entering any room / area, take the photo of that room / area nameplate Take a video shooting of the sequence in which you inspected all the machines at the end of complete inspection.
 The above step 3 can also serve purpose of re-checking all the machines if they have been inspected or not.
 4. Ill-illuminated place Pl note that the electric supply of unit has been disconnected long back, so take re-

 Sr. No. Challenge Probable Solution chargeable 9W or 11W LED light bulbs (instead of torch) which are commonly available now as the torch has limited illuminated area and it is very difficult to inspect the machine using torch.
 Also if possible you may purchase head-torch used by trekkers so that both of your hands are free for inspection while you use the head-torch.
 PI make sure to carry a stick (to make noise while entering into any room to scare reptiles) and safety shoes.
 5. Machines without nameplates Try to segregate machines into two parts machines which could repaired and which cannot be repaired.
-1. For machines which could be repaired, search for make, model and approximate year of manufacture by reverse search of images (https://images.google.com/).
+For machines which could be repaired, search for make, model and approximate year of manufacture by reverse search of images (https://images.google.com/).
 From this search you can get make and model.
 Many a times companies change model after some time, so based on results you may roughly estimate the year of manufacturing also.
-2. For machine which cannot be repaired, try to search make and model to estimate their weight and hence the salvage value 6. balance sheet not present Make a note of these details.
+For machine which cannot be repaired, try to search make and model to estimate their weight and hence the salvage value 6. balance sheet not present Make a note of these details.
 If possible, you can take photographs of the machine foundations from where machines are lifted and add these details separately in your report.
-7. have been replaced In one case I saw that the CD had taken out good machines and replaced them with old, obsolete and junk machines.
-For identifying such case, I relied on following information: 1.
-If all the machines have proper foundation for them 2.
-Check if the machines have proper electrical connection 3.
-Check if there is sufficient area around machines for movement of men and material
+7. have been replaced with some shady In one case I saw that the CD had taken out good machines and replaced them with old, obsolete and junk machines.
+For identifying such case, I relied on following information: If all the machines have proper foundation for them Check if the machines have proper electrical connection Check if there is sufficient area around machines for movement of men and material